The

 Eleven Children: Georgina, Vaclav, Anna Katherine, Kathryn, John J., James, Albert, Mary, Barbara, Martin, Libbie

-Vaclav Souhrada was born in Dolni Novosedly, Kraj, Pisek on October 15, 1851.
-He immigrated to the USA in the 1870's.
+Vaclav Souhrada was born in Dolni Novosedly, Kraj, Pisek, Bohemia on October 15, 1851.
+His wife Katherine Bican was born in Pisek, Bohemia on November 25, 1857.
+Vaclav immigrated to the USA in the 1870's and became a citizen of the USA on December 21, 1875.
 Family tradition says he first came to Jones County, Iowa and later went to Howard County Iowa to work on the railroad.
 Vaclav & Katherine (Kate) Bican were married in Protovin, Iowa and in 1877 he brought his bride to live on a homestead claim near Saratoga, Iowa where they lived for many years.
-Vaclav lived there until he died in 1909 of throat cancer in a Minneapolis hospital [Abbott Northwestern Hospital].
+They had 11 children (3 died in infancy) and 31 grandchildren.
+Vaclav died in April, 1909 of throat cancer in a Minneapolis hospital [Abbott Northwestern Hospital].
+Katherine died in the Cresco Iowa Hospital on January 9, 1930.
 Both he and Kate are buried in the Saratoga, Iowa cemetery.

 Family tradition says that Vaclav's brother, John Souhrada, born in 1853 in Bohemia, immigrated to the USA with his step-mother, a brother, and three sisters in about 1881.
 He lived with his brother Vaclav, near Saratoga.
 He died in his late twenties or early thirties and is buried in the Saratoga Cemetery - no stone.
-He died in his late 20's or early 30's.
 (This information was taken from Velma Vanicek Flynn’s THE SOUHRADA FAMILY TREE.)

 After Vaclav and Katherine's death, the land was then owned by one of their sons and his wife, James and Elizabeth Sadlo Souhrada.
 Their son Dalyn became the next owner and moved onto the farm in 1961.
 At this time both the first and second houses built by Vaclav & Katherine were still on the land.
 Dalyn's father, James, told him that all of Vaclav and Katherine's children were born in the first house.